abdidarmawan007/gcp-data-fusion-peering-vpc/README.md

-## Another important config iam user for data fusion
+## Config iam user for data fusion
-## Create iam user for make data fusion instance have access to dataproc,bigquery etc in our project
+#### Create iam user for make data fusion instance have access to dataproc,bigquery etc in our project
 - copy service account in instance data fusion example Service Account = cloud-datafusion-management-sa@v15658555zxbe45p-tp.iam.gserviceaccount.com
 - create new iam user in our project with Role =
 ```